-The following table sets forth (i) our historical capitalization as of March 31, 2016, (ii) our unaudited pro forma capitalization to give effect to the shares of common stock we have issued, acquisitions we have completed, the debt we have incurred and the convertible debentures we have converted into common stock since March 31, 2016, and (iii) our unaudited pro forma capitalization as adjusted to give effect to this offering, the use of an aggregate of approximately \$\\$\\$\\$\ million of the net proceeds of this offering to (a) redeem \$\\$\\$\ million of our outstanding convertible debentures, (b) repay approximately \$14.67 million of outstanding mortgage debt encumbering our Omaha Facility, and (c) fund the \$9.2 million purchase of the Wyomissing Facilities that we have under contract, as set forth in "Use of Proceeds," and the conversion of our remaining outstanding convertible debentures into shares of our common stock and OP units upon completion of this offering.
+The following table sets forth (i) our historical capitalization as of March 31, 2016, (ii) our unaudited pro forma capitalization to give effect to the shares of common stock we have issued, acquisitions we have completed, the debt we have incurred and the convertible debentures we have converted into common stock since March 31, 2016, and (iii) our unaudited pro forma capitalization as adjusted to give effect to this offering, the use of an aggregate of approximately \$91.4 million of the net proceeds of this offering to (a) redeem \$10.00 million of our outstanding convertible debentures, (b) repay approximately \$14.7 million of outstanding mortgage debt encumbering our Omaha Facility, and (c) fund the \$9.2 million purchase of the Wyomissing Facilities that we have under contract, as set forth in "Use of Proceeds," and the conversion of our remaining outstanding convertible debentures into shares of our common stock and OP units upon completion of this offering.
 You should read this table in conjunction with "Use of Proceeds," "Selected Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our unaudited and audited historical consolidated financial statements and related notes appearing elsewhere in this prospectus.

-As of March 31, 2016

-Historical Pro Forma Adjustments Pro Forma As Adjusted (1)

-(In thous sands, except shar e amounts)

-Mortgages and other secured loans, net of unamortized discount of

-\$1,303 \$ 54,489

-Non-controlling partnership interest

-Stockholders' deficit:

-Common stock, \$0.001 par value per share, 500,000,000 historical

-shares authorized, none issued or outstanding on a pro forma basis 1

-Preferred stock, \$0.001 par value per share, 10,000,000 historical

-shares authorized, none issued or outstanding

-Additional paid-in capital 18,011

-Accumulated deficit (5,261)

-Total deficit 12,751

-Total capitalization \$ 67,240
+As of March 31, 2016 Historical Pro Forma Adjustments Pro Forma As Adjusted (1) (In thous sands, except share e amounts) Mortgages and other secured loans, net of unamortized discount of \$1,303 historical and \$1,171 pro forma \$ 54,489 (14,536) 39,953 Stockholders' equity: Common stock, \$0.001 par value per share, 500,000,000 historical shares authorized, 1,426,656 and 10,951,268 issued and outstanding on a historical and pro forma basis, respectively 1 10 11 Preferred stock, \$0.001 par value per share, 10,000,000 historical shares authorized, none issued or outstanding Additional paid-in capital 18,011 100,726 118,737 Accumulated deficit (5,261) (4,073) (9,334) Total stockholders' equity 12,751 96,663 109,414 Non-controlling interests in operating partnership units 9,617 9,617 Total equity 12,751 106,280 119,031 Total capitalization \$ 67,240 91,744 158,984

-(1) Pro forma common stock outstanding, as adjusted, includes (a) shares of common stock to be issued in this offering, (b) 358,250 shares of common stock underlying LTIP units to be granted to certain of our officers, directors and employees of our advisor upon the completion of this offering, and (iii) shares of common stock and OP units to be issued in connection with the conversion of our remaining outstanding convertible debentures upon completion of this offering, but excludes (i) up to shares of common stock issuable upon exercise of the underwriters' overallotment option, and (ii) additional shares of common stock available for future issuance under our 2016 Equity Incentive Plan.
+(1) Pro forma common stock outstanding, as adjusted, includes (a) shares of common stock to be issued in this offering, (b) 358,250 shares of common stock underlying LTIP units to be granted to certain of our officers, directors and employees of our advisor upon the completion of this offering, and (iii) shares of common stock and OP units to be issued (1,179,019 in total) in connection with the conversion of our remaining outstanding convertible debentures upon completion of this offering, but excludes (i) up to 1,365,000 shares of common stock issuable upon exercise of the underwriters' overallotment option, and (ii) additional shares of common stock available for future issuance under our 2016 Equity Incentive Plan.